 Note: Every time you update a tile, you are actually creating a new instance of that tile.
 When creating the tile in an app with live data, you can pass in the latest data that you want to display on the tile.

-Build and run your app. in the primary tile for your app to the Start menu if it is not already present.
+Build and run your app.
+Pin the primary tile for your app to the Start menu if it is not already present.

 Use the Update Primary Tile button in your running app to trigger the tile update.
 Open the Start menu on your device and wait until you see the default tile update as the Live Tile flips into view.
 Resize the tile to see the effect for both the Small and the Medium tile sizes.